 Instructions

-- Pour in patis (fish sauce) and let it cook for 2 minutes to develop its flavor.
-If making the soup version, add chopped kamatis (tomatoes) and cook until they soften and release their juices, mashing gently with your spoon.
-For the stew version, add tomato sauce and crushed tomatoes instead.
+- Pour in the fish sauce and let it cook with the meat for 2 minutes.
+Now, if you're making soup, add your chopped fresh tomatoes and cook until they become soft.
+For stew, use tomato sauce and crushed tomatoes instead.

-- Add your choice of liquid – two cups of beef broth or water for soup, or half a cup for stew.
-Bring to a boil, then reduce heat to simmer.
-Add peeled and cubed patatas (potatoes).
-If making the stew version, add your carrots and raisins at this point too.
+- Add your liquid - use 2 cups of broth or water for soup, or just ½ cup for stew.
+Let it come to a boil, then lower the heat to simmer.
+Add your cubed potatoes now.
+If you're making stew, also add your carrots and raisins.

-- Cover and cook for 12-15 minutes, or until the potatoes are tender when pierced with a fork.
-For the stew version, add gisantes (green peas) and aseytunas (olives) in the last 3 minutes of cooking.
+- Cover your pan and cook everything for about 15 minutes, or until you can easily pierce the potatoes with a fork.
+For the stew version, this is when you add your green peas and olives - they only need about 3 minutes to cook.

 Tips from Lola's Kitchen